jkgriebel93/griddy-sdk-python/README.md

 # Griddy SDK

-A Python SDK for accessing sports data from multiple sources including NFL.com, Pro Football Reference, ESPN, and Pro Football Focus.
+A Python SDK for accessing NFL data from multiple sources including NFL.com, with other sources to come.

 ## Features

-- 🏈 **NFL.com Integration** - Access current season data, live scores, and player information
-- 📊 **Pro Football Reference** - Historical statistics, career data, and advanced metrics
-- 📺 **ESPN Integration** - Live scores, news, team rosters, and real-time updates
-- 🎯 **Pro Football Focus** - Advanced player grades, analytics, and performance metrics
-- 🔧 **Unified Interface** - Consistent API across all data sources
+- **Unified API**: Single interface for multiple NFL data sources
-- ⚡ **Rate Limiting** - Built-in request throttling to respect API limits
-- 🛡️ **Error Handling** - Comprehensive exception handling and retry logic
-- 📝 **Type Safety** - Full type hints and Pydantic models for data validation
+- **Type Safety**: Full type hints with Pydantic models
-- 🍪 **Cookie Support** - Extract and use cookies from cookies.txt files for authenticated requests
+- **Async Support**: Both sync and async methods for all endpoints
+- **Lazy Loading**: Sub-SDKs load on demand for fast startup
+- **Comprehensive Data**: Player stats, game schedules, rosters, Next Gen Stats, and more

 ## Requirements

-- Python 3.13 or higher
+- Python 3.13+

 ## Installation